Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 This fact can be seen any time a bad actor adjusts their methods to identify and exploit weaknesses in new anti-fraud measures.
 It can also be seen any time a bad actor leverages new tools or technologies to try and break through even the most sophisticated of defenses.

-Today, we’re seeing fraudsters continue to adapt by incorporating generative AI into their toolkits.
-This trend began years ago when deepfakes first made it onto the scene, but it’s only accelerated as various models made it possible to quickly and easily use AI to generate selfies and even selfie videos that could be used to attempt to spoof identity verification processes.
+Today, we’re seeing fraudsters continue to adapt by incorporating generative AI into their tool kits.
+This trend began years ago when deepfakes first made it onto the scene, but it’s only accelerated as various models made it possible to quickly and easily use AI to generate selfies and even selfie videos that could be used to attempt to spoof identity verification (IDV) processes.

-Below, we take a closer look at what AI-generated selfies are, how they work, and how bad actors are using them to commit fraud.
+Below, we take a closer look at what AI-generated selfies are and how they work.
 We also discuss how a multimodal approach to identity verification and fraud prevention can help you combat the threat of AI-generated assets.

 What are AI-generated selfies?